Updated November 2017

 The lightweight contenders.
 Clockwise: The Marmot Reactor, The Black Diamond CoEfficient Hoody, and the Patagonia R1 Hoody

-combines a sleek fleece knit weave for style with breathable side panels so you're not totally out of luck on a strenuous hike.
+Better Sweater combines a sleek fleece knit weave for style with breathable side panels, so you're not totally out of luck on a strenuous hike.
+The

 The FuseForm Progressor Hoodie

 also scored well in the style metric.
-Though not a favorite of our testers, its classic look is loved by many, and theses jackets continue to sell like hot cakes year after year.
+Though not a favorite of our testers, its classic look is loved by many, and these jackets continue to sell like hotcakes year after year.
 The Mountain Hardwear Monkey Man Grid II

 and the Columbia Steens